tldr-pages/tldr-json-schemas/README.md

   reading man page what `-ab` is:
   - two joined short options, or
   - one option with a sticked value
+- Enable complex executable invokations linting such as `find`

 ## How it works?